Topolun/python-project-lvl2/README.md

     [![asciicast](https://asciinema.org/a/IgEtwSbdyTNTVT0LdQCTMTvlv.svg)](https://asciinema.org/a/IgEtwSbdyTNTVT0LdQCTMTvlv)

-- You may choose alternative output format by typing `--format plain` after `gendiff`
+- You may choose alternative output format by type it into the string `--format plain`

     [![asciicast](https://asciinema.org/a/idwz8M2KQ0VeusIFdd94QHSnk.svg)](https://asciinema.org/a/idwz8M2KQ0VeusIFdd94QHSnk)

-- Also you may choose output as JSON by typing `--format json` after `gendiff`
+- Also you may choose output as JSON by typing `--format json`

     [![asciicast](https://asciinema.org/a/qCGIUf6KGLs40nnsB1znrKf17.svg)](https://asciinema.org/a/qCGIUf6KGLs40nnsB1znrKf17)

-- This CLI is working just with `json` and `yml` formats.
+- This CLI is working just with `json`, `yml` and `yaml` formats.
 It doesn't work with any other formats